trevorcook/envth/README.md

     echo "param 1 is $1"
   }
   ```
+  * While the above is essentially true, the attributes can also be
+    attribute sets compatible with the [metafun](https://github.com/trevorcook/nix-metafun.git) project.
+If supplied, metafun generated
+    tab completion will also be exported for the attribute/function.

 - `paths`: This attribute will add executables and libraries to the system
   paths as in `buildInputs` for `stdenv.mkDerivation` or `paths` for